patrickfuchs/buildH/docs/def_format.md

 ## Role of def files

-The def file has two main functions:
+The def file has three main functions:

 - Tell **buildH** which C-H bonds are considered for H reconstruction and order parameter calculation.
 - Give a generic name to each C-H for the output of the order parameter (the default name for that file is `OP_buildH.out`); a generic name can be for example `beta1` or `beta2`.